MikeEcho/Catan-Islands/README.md

 A program based on The Settlers of Catan (vanilla) which creates random board setups with omitted tiles.

+Catan Islands v1 by MikeEcho.
+Catan Islands v2 by soapfoot.

 -----
 Update History